PalashTanejaPro/palashtanejapro.github.io-old/_posts/2017-09-29-predicting-dengue-outbreaks-using-neural-networks.md

 Each year between 50 and 528 million people are infected and approximately 10,000 to 20,000 die due to Dengue Fever.

 ### Methodology
 Research papers predicting dengue generally use meteorological data and don't consider past incidence of the disease, which I found out to be a more important factor than weather conditions.
-Researchers also are not employing deep learning techniques and use simpler regression techniques like linear regression.
+>Researchers are not employing deep learning techniques and use simpler regression techniques like linear regression.

 I scraped dengue and weather data from the data.gov.sg and compiled it into one clean dataset.
 Contrary to research papers I used past incidence to predict future incidence.
 Then I created a neural network with 3 layers which contained 13 nodes each.
 I used sklearn's train and test split function which split my 277 length dataset into 75% training data and 25% testing data.

 ### Results
-My neural net was able to achieve an R<sup>2</sup> value of 0.9316 which is much better than the state-of-the-art values that other Researchers have got.
-The mean error of my model was only 35.11 cases.
+My neural net was able to achieve an **R<sup>2</sup> value of 0.9316** which is much better than the *state-of-the-art* values that other Researchers have got.
+The **mean error of my model was only 35.11 cases**.
 This proves that dengue prediction can be done very accurately even if a small dataset is available like the one I used.
 It also goes to show how deep learning can provide substantially better results even on very small datasets.

 <amp-img src="{{site.url}}/assets/images/dengue.png" layout="responsive" alt="Results" height="800" width="1220" ></amp-img>